 What is Acupuncture?
 How can it help?

 Chinese medicine is thousands of years old and has a simple and direct view of how the body works, linking the internal organs to the external body via channels and points that have specific affects when massaged or needled.
-We can balance both internal and external via these points.

 This is an interesting video of a Western explanation of how acupuncture works with pain conditions: